ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 complicated expressions, at compile time.
 Would they be better served by specialized source-to-source translation tools?

+##### Are arithmetic operators even a good idea?

 Different application areas have different interpretations of "matrix" vs. "vector," row vs. column vectors, and especially `operator*` (dot? outer?
 Hadamard? element-wise?
 Kronecker?).
 This makes introducing arithmetic operators for matrices and vectors a bit risky.
 Many users want this, but it's important to get agreement on what the various operators mean.
+A general linear algebra library might prefer to stay out of this contentious debate.

 ## Some remaining correctness issues

-a.
-Does mixing precisions, real and complex, etc. do the right thing?
+1. Does mixing precisions, real and complex, etc. do the right thing?

-b.
-Some kinds of number types may call for a different interface.
+2. Some kinds of number types may call for a different interface.

 ### Mixing precisions in linear algebra expressions